larammerce/docs/8.x/theme-development/articles.md

 [[toc]]

 On all sites, including store sites, there is a section where the content of the blog is introduced.
+A blog article is content written on a blog page.
+A blog page is an online journal or informational website usually belonging to a single individual or business that has its content displayed in reverse chronological order.

 The content of a magazine or blog in Larammerce is a separate entity that is defined and stored as an object that you can display in the layout design in different places.

 Each blog post or article includes the following: